Your donation supports scholarships for top-scoring applicants who may not be fully-funded by a single sponsor.

 “To help my community people has always been my dream.
 My community people are facing different problems because of a lack of skilled manpower in the community in every technical field.

-David Swope, a philanthropist, community leader, dear friend and benefactor our foundation for the past decade died in February, 2018.
+David Swope, a philanthropist, community leader, dear friend, and benefactor of our foundation passed in February 2018.

 David answered President Kennedy's call and joined the Peace Corps, spending two and a half years in India.
 He subsequently founded a legal aid society in Bombay (Mumbai) and later served on the Board of Trustees of several nonprofit and educational institutions in Westchester, NY.